Tour Brisbane and the South East Queensland Coast

 Brisbane is the perfect summer travel hub.
 The city itself features everything a modern city should while still maintaining a friendly community atmosphere.
 You would hardly believe that Brisbane is Australia's third largest city!
 It's only a short drive north to the Sunshine Coast or south to the Gold Coast to find pristine beaches that stretch on as far as the eye can see.

 South Bank is the city's arts centre, boasting GOMA one of the top art galleries in the world, as well as being home to beautiful parklands.
-Locals and tourists alike happily while away their hours walking along the riverside esplanade and the bouganvillea-covered Arbour, enjoying alfresco dining and soaking up the sun at the artificial beach popular with families.
+Locals and tourists alike happily while away their hours walking along the riverside esplanade and the bouganvillea-covered arbour, enjoying alfresco dining and soaking up the sun at the artificial beach popular with families.
 Take a drive up Mt Coot-tha for the best city views and a guided walk through the lush Botanical Gardens.
 If you're feeling adventurous, drive to Kangaroo Point for the Storey Bridge Adventure Climb and rockclimbing up the rocky riverside cliff.

 Read on for more information about things to see and do in Brisbane.